 Then as I walked around in circles trying to gather myself, tears of joy and relief began to form.
 The race did not go as I had planned, but I think it was exactly what I needed.

 In the seven months leading up to the North Face Endurance Challenge 50 mile race I accomplished three unexpected milestones.
-At the beginning of the year, I had no idea I would run my first marathon, 50K, and 50 miler.
+I had no idea I would run my first marathon, 50K, and 50 miler.

 /// READ MORE ///